cmugpi/gpi-labs/pipelab/README.md

 `platform`s, among other things like `BOX`es, `PIPE`s, and `SHELL`s.
 All you
 have to do is run `./collect` on each coin!

-Collect works by adding writing `collected` into the file.
+Collect works by writing `collected` into the file.
 Thus, only `COIN`s will have their contents updated by your oneliner, and their contents will all be `collected`.
 (Note: you should not be deleting any files in this oneliner.)